CiscoDevNet/intersight-powershell/docs/Get-IntersightApplianceSystemOpStatus.md

 ```

 ### -Name
-Specifies the name of the VirtualizationIweNetwork.
+Specifies the name of the ApplianceSystemOpStatus.

 ```yaml
 Type: String